outscale/butterfly/README.md

 Butterfly connects Virtual Machines and control their traffic flow.

-Each VM traffic is contained in a specific [VXLAN](https://en.wikipedia.org/wiki/Virtual_Extensible_LAN) network and traffic is filtered by a Security Groups.
+Each VM traffic is contained in a specific [VXLAN](https://en.wikipedia.org/wiki/Virtual_Extensible_LAN) network and traffic is filtered by Security Groups.

 Security Groups can be applied to any VM interface, SG contain a list of simple network rules (dropping traffic by default).